Triaging Bug Reports

 Valid Report

-We've classified this as a [Severity Level] issue and have assigned it to our development team for remediation.
-We expect to have a fix implemented by approximately [date].
+We've confirmed this as a valid [Severity Level] vulnerability.
+It has been assigned to our development team and we expect a fix by approximately [date].

 Invalid Report

-Thank you for your submission.
-After careful review, we've determined that this report doesn't qualify for a bounty because [specific reason].
+After review, this report doesn't qualify for a bounty because [specific reason].

 Thanks,